camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 }
 ```

-The service task "Publish on Twitter" delegates to java code:
+The service task **Publish on Twitter** delegates to Java code:

 ```xml
 <serviceTask id="service_task_publish_on_twitter" camunda:delegateExpression="#{tweetPublicationDelegate}" name="Publish on Twitter">
 </serviceTask>
 ```

-And this *java delegate* itself calls a business method
+And this *Java delegate* itself calls a business method:

 ```java
 @Named